tevjef/influxdb-docker/README.md

 ###### `INFLUXDB_CREATE_DB`

 This optional environment variable can be used to define databases to be automatically created on the first time the container starts.
 Each database name is separated by `;`.
-For example:

 ###### `INFLUXDB_ADMIN_USER`

 This optional environment variable is used to create a user with all privileges.